Lemme preface this all by saying – there is some doody talk. Doody consumed my day – it must be referenced.

 Twins!

-It got so bad that there were moments I actually forced myself to walk because I was SURE I was going to be THAT girl who craps herself.
+THAT girl who craps herself.
 You know - like those pictures you see of the guy running to the race finish with his “down” covered in brown?

 Finally, at Mile 9, I had enough and took a stand.
 So I said, “Hey Butt, I’m sick of you playing this cat-and-mouse game with my poopies.
 So I am now going to ignore you, unless you have something to bring to the table besides farts and cramps.”
 And I did.
 Or tried too.